-If you suspect that you have Fuchs' dystrophy, make an appointment to see an eye doctor (ophthalmologist or optometrist).
+If you suspect you have Fuchs' dystrophy, make an appointment to see an eye specialist (ophthalmologist).
 In some cases, you may be referred to an ophthalmologist who specializes in corneal disease.

 What you can do

-- Write down key personal information, including family history of eye conditions.
+- List key personal information, including any family history of eye conditions.

 Your time with your doctor may be limited, so preparing questions can help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
 For Fuchs' dystrophy, some basic questions to ask your doctor include:

 - Are there other possible causes?